jfishe/vimfiles/README.md

     cmd /c "mklink /J %USERPROFILE%\Documents <Target>"
     ```

-## Windows Python Version

-On Windows `python3/dyn` may point to a later version of python than `conda`
-supports in the base environment.
-Copy or update `gvim.bat`.
-The usual
-locations are:

-- `%LOCALAPPDATA%\Microsoft\WindowsApps\gvim.bat`
-- `%WINDIR%\gvim.bat`

-Adding a call to `conda` and creating a Start-Menu shortcut can resolve the
-issue, e.g:

-Installing with [Chocolatey] will clobber the Vim batch files because it
-replaces any it finds in `$env:WINDIR` and
-`$env:LOCALAPPDATA\Microsoft\WindowsApps`.
-The following snippet ensures the
-batch files are in `$env:LOCALAPPDATA\Microsoft\WindowsApps` and calls a Vim
-function to activate a compatible conda envirionment.
-See [Anaconda and Miniconda] for installation
-instructions.

-Rebuild the vim-python whenever the python minor version changes, e.g., from
-Python 3.9 to 3.10.
-Edit [environment.yml] to update the python version and
-move other packages to `requirements.txt`.
-Conda packages typically
-lag python versions; the pip versions tend to update first.

-### Anaconda and Miniconda
+## Anaconda and Miniconda

 [Kaa Mi].
-Posted on 2024-06-19. _Using Miniconda with Conda-Forge to Avoid Anaconda
+Posted on 2024-06-19. _Using Miniconda with Conda-Forge to Avoid
-Licensing Issues_.
+Anaconda Licensing Issues_.

 1. Download and Install [Miniconda].
 2. Initialize Conda with `conda init`.
 3. Add Conda-Forge as the Default Channel.

    ```powershell